rock-solid/pwa-theme-woocommerce/README.md

 When setting up a WebSocket proxy, there are a some extra considerations to be aware of.

-If you’re using a WebSocket engine like [Socket.io](https://socket.io/), you must have a Socket.io server running that you can use as the proxy target.
+If you're using a WebSocket engine like [Socket.io](https://socket.io/), you must have a Socket.io server running that you can use as the proxy target.
 Socket.io will not work with a standard WebSocket server.
 Specifically, don't expect Socket.io to work with [the websocket.org echo test](http://websocket.org/echo.html).

-There’s some good documentation available for [setting up a Socket.io server](https://socket.io/docs/).
+There's some good documentation available for [setting up a Socket.io server](https://socket.io/docs/).

 Standard WebSockets **will** work with a standard WebSocket server as well as the websocket.org echo test.
 You can use libraries like [ws](https://github.com/websockets/ws) for the server, with [native WebSockets in the browser](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket).